 Climate & EnergyTech; Circular Economy; Other

 Every applicant must fall under one and only one industry to participate.

-For more information about the industries and subcategories click here.
+For more information about the industries click here.

 How is the Fast 50 ranking and revenue growth calculated?